himayaperera/ocellus/README.md

 # ocellus
 by team Zeal <br>
-an application to help navigate for the blind community
+an application to help navigate for the blind community through object detection